sablier-labs/lockup/README.md

-One of the most requested feature from users is the ability to create streams without depositing the amount upfront, which requires the introduction of _debt_. _Debt_ is the amount that sender owes to the recipient which but is not available in teh stream.
-This is made possible by introducing a new variables in the Stream struct:
+One of the most requested feature from users is the ability to create streams without depositing the amount upfront, which requires the introduction of _debt_. _Debt_ is the amount that sender owes to the recipient which but is not available in the stream.
+This is made possible by introducing some new variables in the Stream struct:

 ```solidity
     struct Stream {